-To be an independent voice for children who have been victims of abuse and/or neglect in Cameron and Willacy Counties.
+To be an independent voice for children who have been removed from their homes due to abuse and/or neglect in Cameron and Willacy Counties.

-To find a safe and permanent home for abused and neglected children.
+To find a safe and permanent home for abused and/or neglected children.

 - Being honest